tomas-fryza/avr-course/Labs/04-interrupts/README.md

 Interrupts can be established for events such as a counter's value, a pin changing state, serial communication receiving of information, or the Analog to Digital Converted has finished the conversion process.

-See the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **Interrupts**) for sources of interruptions that can occur on ATmega328P.
+See the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) (section **Interrupts > Interrupt Vectors in ATmega328 and ATmega328P**) for sources of interruptions that can occur on ATmega328P.
 Complete the selected interrupt sources in the following table.
 The names of the interrupt vectors in C can be found in [C library manual](https://www.nongnu.org/avr-libc/user-manual/group__avr__interrupts.html).

 | **Program address** | **Source** | **Vector name** | **Description** |
 | :-: | :-- | :-- | :-- |